 - Manufacture the product under strict manufacturing standards.

-By ignoring their legal obligations and bypassing FDA’s drug approval process, companies that market unapproved animal drugs as animal devices potentially put the health of animals and people at risk.
-If this illegal practice continues, fewer products that have been reviewed by FDA for safety and effectiveness will be available to veterinarians, pet owners, and animal producers.
+Companies that market unapproved animal drugs as animal devices are ignoring their obligation to obtain legal marketing status for their products.
+These companies also potentially put the health of animals and people at risk.
+If this practice continues, fewer products that have been reviewed by FDA for safety and effectiveness will be available to veterinarians, pet owners, and animal producers.